Writing a Crypto Press Release: Tips & Examples from PR Professionals

 With such fierce competition for eyeballs, the window of opportunity for you to get your message across to your audience is very slim.

-Press releases offer a way for crypto projects to pitch their story to journalists and boost their chances of getting top-quality media coverage.
+Press releases offer a way for crypto projects to pitch their story to crypto journalists and boost their chances of getting top-quality media coverage.

 However, it’s important to note that crypto journalists receive hundreds of press releases every week.
 So, unless your press release is written professionally and meets specific standards, it’s likely going to be ignored.